Spider basics, body, behavior

 Alimentary system

-Spiders don’t produce urine, but they do produce uric acid from excretory organs called Malpighian tubules that are analogous to kidneys in humans.
-The uric acid combines with solid waste in a pouch, called the stercoral pocket, located in the hindgut, then moves out through the anus.
-Look around on a spider’s web, and you’ll see small white or colored spots–spider poo.
+Spiders don’t produce urine, but they do produce uric acid from excretory organs called Malpighian tubules that are analogous to human kidneys.
+The uric acid combines with solid waste in a pouch called the stercoral pocket, located in the hindgut, then moves out through the anus.
+Look around on a spider’s web, and you’ll see tiny white or colored spots—spider poo.

 Circulatory system